RWTH-EBC/AgentLib-FlexQuant/README.md

 <ins>Market Agent</ins> \
 Once the Market Agent decides to accept a flexibility offer, it sends the accepted flexibility trajectory back to the baseline MPC, which must deliver it in the corresponding time interval t<sub>FE</sub>.

-### Example
-This section demonstrates how to use the FlexQuant package.
-Examples can be found in the folder [Examples](Examples).

-In general, a use case has the two following types of files:
-- Flex_config: this is a json file that defines the configurations for the agents represented by the grey boxes in the [framework](#the-framework).
-It also specifies the modifications to the Baseline MPC when used in a FlexQuant framework compared to the standard control case.
-Note that not all the configurations are explicitly detailed within this file; instead, it may reference other configuration files, such as an indicator config in a separate JSON file.
-- Modules: Each use case has its own specific BES, (Baseline) MPC and predictor module, represented as black boxes in the [framework](#the-framework).
-They work in the same way as the agentlib module.
-For every module, there is a corresponding python file that defines its variables and functionality.
-Additionally, each module has a configuration JSON file, which can override the default variable values if specified.

-To see how the package works in detail, read more [here](flexibility_quantification/README.md)